neophob/PixelController/README.md

  * Java Runtime, v1.6+

 ### Basic usage
-You can start PixelController with the integrated GUI by double click on `PixelController.jar`.
+You can start PixelController with the integrated GUI by double click on the file `PixelController.jar`.

 By default PixelController has **no configured** output device (= no configured LED Matrix).
 To change that open the `data/config.properties` configuration file and make the necessary changes, lines starting with # are ignored.
 The most important parts are: